nedbat/coveragepy/doc/cmd.rst

 During execution, coverage.py may warn you about conditions it detects that could affect the measurement process.
 The possible warnings include:

-* "Trace function changed, measurement is likely wrong"
+* "Trace function changed, measurement is likely wrong: XXX"

+  Coverage measurement depends on a Python setting called the trace function.
+  Other Python code in your product might change that function, which will disrupt coverage.py's measurement.
+This warning indicate that has happened.
+  The XXX in the message is the new trace function value, which might provide a clue to the cause.

-* "Module has no Python source"
+* "Module XXX has no Python source"

+  You asked coverage.py to measure module XXX, but once it was imported, it turned out not to have a corresponding .py file.
+Without a .py file, coverage.py can't report on missing lines.

-* "Module was never imported"
+* "Module XXX was never imported"

+  You asked coverage.py to measure module XXX, but it was never imported by your program.

 * "No data was collected"

+  Coverage.py ran your program, but didn't measure any lines as executed.
+  This could be because you asked to measure only modules that never ran, or for other reasons.